shopware/docs/products/extensions/search/extensibility.md

 To show the results in the search overview, you have to extend the `search/index.html.twig` and then apply the results in your desired styling.

-You can take a look at an example here:
+You can take a look at an example of [Search Template](https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/tree/release/src/Resources/views/storefront/page/search/index.html.twig).

-{% embed url="https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/tree/release/src/Resources/views/storefront/page/search/index.html.twig" caption="Search template" %}

 ## The suggest gateway

-To show the results in the suggest dropdown, you have to extend `Storefront/storefront/layout/header/search-suggest.html.twig` like the *advanced search* does:
+To show the results in the suggest dropdown, you have to extend [`Storefront/storefront/layout/header/search-suggest.html.twig`](https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Resources/views/storefront/layout/header/search-suggest.html.twig) like the *advanced search* does.

-{% embed url="https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Resources/views/storefront/layout/header/search-suggest.html.twig" caption="search suggest" %}

 ## Admin boosting detail

 For creating boosting based on your definition, you have to add the name to the following file.

 Currently, the values are hardcoded.
-See here for reference:
+See here for reference of [Boosting detail modal](https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Resources/app/administration/src/module/swag-enterprise-search/components/swag-enterprise-search-boosting-detail-modal/swag-enterprise-search-boosting-detail-modal.html.twig#L48).

-{% embed url="https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Resources/app/administration/src/module/swag-enterprise-search/components/swag-enterprise-search-boosting-detail-modal/swag-enterprise-search-boosting-detail-modal.html.twig\#L48" caption="Boosting detail modal" %}

 ## Configuration initial value